Mengjintao/cnnbenchmark/README.md

 |[mobilenet]    | 211  | 166  | 146  | 139 | 137 | 153  | 184 |     4.03 |
 |[densenet-121] | 865  | 593  | 438	 | 373 | 354 | 655  | 856 |  3.08|

-`speedup` is caculated with the minimum time usage of a given tool divided by the minimum time usage of FeatherCNN over all cores.
+`speedup` is caculated with the minimum time usage of the given tool divided by the minimum time usage of FeatherCNN over all cores.

 #### 1.3 Caffe2 + Eigen